An interactive workshop for any industry or any size company

 The past few years, I've been conducting a new full-day workshop (built around topics I have taught for more than 20 years)… using this title and others:

 “Better Metrics: Understanding Variation and Managing Performance Using Deming Methods”

-It's also possible to do variations on this:
+It's also possible to do variations on this workshop and its content:

 - A one-hour keynote talk

 - A two-hour workshop (just the Red Bead Experiment exercise and key lessons from it)

 - A four-hour workshop that covers additional topics (without the hands-on chart creation)

 - An expanded two-day session that includes topics in Lean Daily Management and Strategy Deployment.

 The full-day is not a lecture-only session.
 It's a hands-on working session that's customized for your organization.
 Mark Graban will work with and coach supervisors, managers, directors, VPs, and executives through this unique approach.

 We'll learn… and have fun!
 It's an engaging, active workshop that opens attendees' eyes and gets them thinking.”